Logarithm-Labs/managed_basis/remediation.md

 # 9. Unable to execute the final withdrawal due to utilizedAssets() not being zero.

-## Status: Acknowledged partially and mitigated.
+## Status: Acknowledged partially and mitigated

 ## Description